GradyLab/colon_superenhancer_methylation_project/README.md

 # colon_superenhancer_methylation_project
-Colon super-enhancer methylation impacts gene expression in a tissue-specific manner in colorectal cancer.

-Code for the paper.
+Code repository for the manuscript, "Methylation at Normal Crypt Super-enhancers Mediates Cancer-specific Expression in Colon Cancer", currently in preparation for publication.